svermeulen/Extenject/README.md

 `ScriptableObjectInstaller` works the same as `MonoInstaller` in this regard.

 ## Composite Installers
 Extenject allows you to compose your installers into tree structures.
 The so called *composite design pattern*.
-Where the `CompositeMonoInstaller` and `CompositeScripableObjectInstaller` are the *nodes* where you can attach the child installers - the *leaves* - to.
+Where the `CompositeMonoInstaller` and `CompositeScripableObjectInstaller` are the *nodes* and the child installers the *leaves*.
+A special use case - that's worthwhile to mention - is for smooth installation and updating of your asset packages in other projects.

 Composite Installers have their own documentation [here](Documentation/CompositeInstaller.md).